syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 **💾 Once this change is complete.
 Remember to save the file with `ctrl+s` (or `⌘ + s` on a mac).**

-Once these changes are made and saved, navigate to the `Run Shell` tab to again run the controller application locally:
+Once these changes are saved, navigate to the `Run Shell` tab to again start running the controller application locally:

 ```
 make run